 Mergers and acquisitions strategy

-The graph above shows Anthem’s total M&A deal count and those of its major competitors in the private health insurance industry (IYH)—UnitedHealth Group (UNH), Humana (HUM), and Cigna (CI)—from 2010 to 2015, year-to-date.
+The graph below shows the total M&A deal count for Cigna (CI) and its major competitors in the private health insurance industry (IYH)—UnitedHealth Group (UNH), Centene (CNC), and Aetna (AET)—from 2010 to 2015 year-to-date.

 Cigna’s major strategic transactions include a joint venture with Finans Emeklilik in Turkey, and the acquisitions of Great American Supplemental Benefits Group and HealthSpring.

 In 2012, Cigna acquired a 51% share in Finans Emeklilik, the sixth-largest life and pension provider in Turkey and a subsidiary of Finansbank.
 Cigna paid a cash price of approximately $116 million for the share.
 In exchange, Cigna has a 15-year exclusive, long-term distribution agreement with Finansbank for marketing its life and pension products through the bank’s 500 retail–branch network in Turkey.
 The transaction has enabled Cigna to offer insurance services to the growing middle class in Turkey.